Leave this site

 Annual leave continues to accrue whilst an individual is absent due to sickness.
 For police officers and staff returning to work after a long term illness:

-• Leave allowance remaining from a previous leave year is calculated at statutory level (see 3.3 (a) carry over of annual leave - long term sickness)
+Leave allowance remaining from a previous leave year is calculated at statutory level (see 3.3 (c) carry over of annual leave - long term sickness).

 Police Officers

-All police officers are entitled to paid leave for recognised national holidays, otherwise referred to as Public Holidays.
-Part-time police officers will have a pro-rata entitlement to Bank Holidays.
+All police officers are entitled to paid leave for recognised national holidays, otherwise referred to as public holidays.
+Part-time police officers will have a pro-rata entitlement to public holidays.

 Annex E of the Secretary of States Determination made under the Police Regulations 2003, allows constables and sergeants to propose substituting a day which is not a public holiday for any day which is, with the exception of 25 December.
 The substitution is subject to Chief Officer approval.
 When the substitution is approved, the day becomes a ‘public holiday’ and is treated as per Annex H of the Determinations.
 The substitution is subject to an annual